Skip to Main Content

 Proactive screening & monitoring

-Early screening can help identify at-risk patients before symptoms arise.
+Early screening can help identify at-risk patients before symptoms arise.1

-The ADA recommends proactively screening at-risk patients for the following 4 islet AAbs1,2*
+ADA Standards of Care recommendation: proactively screen at-risk patients for these 4 islet AAbs1*

 A GADA autoantibody